aveekroy/go-api-course/README.md

 ```
 		1. Dockerfile
 		2. build_and_deploy shell script
-		3. YAML files for deploying it to the minikube cluster
+		3. YAML files for deploying the GO API inside the minikube cluster
 		4. The go file for the API
 ```